Discover Cape May, New Jersey

 Activities, Online Exclusives

 Known as the nation’s oldest seashore resort, Cape May captivates visitors looking for Victorian charm and coastal beauty.
-With white sandy beaches and waves crashing along the shore or boardwalk, the quaint town and all of Cape May County, located at the southern tip of New Jersey, beckon groups with intriguing sights and activities.
+With white sandy beaches and waves crashing along the shore or boardwalk, this quaint town, located at the southern tip of New Jersey, beckon groups with intriguing sights and activities.

 Victorian-era houses